 • Searchlove – my favorite smaller events (3-500 attendees) are those from Distilled; technical, tactical talks from high quality presenters amidst a wonderfully friendly and internationally diverse crowd

 • SMX Munich – one of the biggest and best shows in Europe; Munich attracts great content and speakers from across Europe and North America

-• SEMpdx Searchfest – for 10 years now, Searchfest has been one of the premier regional shows in the US, and is hosted in Portland, OR, one of my favorite cities
+• SEMpdx Engage – for over a decade, Engage (formerly Searchfest) has been one of the premier regional shows in the US, and is hosted in Portland, OR, one of my favorite cities

 • Business of Software – possibly my favorite event in the entrepreneurship and broader business community

 • Brighton SEO – a remarkable, partially-free event in the south of England that attracts great talent and attendees